pauldenoyes/tool-kit/README.md

 \- _Example_Using_BERT_Transformer_For_Sequences_Pairs_Classification_with_HuggingFace_API.py_: Name explicit enough

-\- _stream_data_between_scripts_: Simple example to 'apparently' pass data between two scripts, streaming data from script 1, treat data in script 2, and still have treated data visible from script 1.
+\- _stream_data_between_scripts_and_threads: Simple example to 'apparently' pass data between two scripts, streaming data from script 1, treat data in script 2, and still have treated data visible from script 1.